USS Guardfish (SSN-612): Echo II

 During this period of the trail every available submarine in the Pacific was urgently being deployed to provide protection for US aircraft carriers operating off the Vietnamese coast and to search for the other Soviet submarines.
 This deployment created a mutual interference problem for both Guardfish and the submarine operations staff.
 Once in the Philippine Sea the Echo turned southwest heading in the general direction of the Bashi Channel, the strait between Taiwan and the islands north of Luzon, Philippines.
 The Bashi is the usual northern entrance to the South China Sea and the skipper was sure that it was the Echo's objective, but their track continued well south of the normal course.
 Then the Echo slowed and came to periscope depth and went active on his fathometer on a short scale which was not suitable for the depth of water.
 The Echo then went deep, turned toward the Bashi Channel, and increased speed to 16 kn.
 After reporting this rapid course correction by slot buoy Guardfish rushed after the Soviet submarine knowing that the repositioning of US submarines would be nearly impossible on this short notice.
 As a precaution against collision with a US submarine the skipper changed depth to 100 m, a depth commonly used by Soviet submarines and one he knew US submarines would avoid.
 This choice was justified when Guardfish detected a US submarine clearing to the north at high speed.

 On 18 May the Echo entered the South China Sea and transited to a point approximately 300 mi off the coast of Luzon.
-For eight days he established a slow moving grid track which covered a rectangular patrol area approximately 700 mi from our carriers along the Vietnamese coast and well beyond the 200-mile range of its missiles.
+For eight days he established a slow moving grid track which covered a rectangular patrol area approximately 700 mi from U.S. carriers along the Vietnamese coast and well beyond the 200-mile range of its missiles.